 Formulation of rules and regulations

-The study of macroeconomic variables assists in the formulation and implementation of polices that develops an economy in the best interest of all the participants.
+The study of macroeconomic variables assists in the formulation and implementation of policies that develop an economy in the best interest of all the participants.

 Assist in overall economic growth